port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/create-azure-resource.md

 # Deploy Azure Resource using Terraform

-In the following guide, you are going to create a self-service action in Port that executes an [GitHub workflow](/create-self-service-experiences/setup-backend/github-workflow/github-workflow.md) to deploy a [storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview) in Azure using Terraform templates.
+In the following guide, you are going to create a self-service action in Port that executes a [GitHub workflow](/create-self-service-experiences/setup-backend/github-workflow/github-workflow.md) to deploy a [storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview) in Azure using Terraform templates.

 ## Example - creating a storage account